jellyfin-archive/jellyfin-docs/general/networking/index.md

 # Networking

-This section describes how to get basic connectivity to a Jellyfin server, and also more advanced networking scenarios.
+This section describes how to get basic connectivity to a Jellyfin server, and also some more advanced networking scenarios.

 ## Connectivity